 I'm going to be trying something like this on my s3 so let me know if this interests you.

-RE: Designing 3d printed phone cases with integrated usb peripherals (wifi, bluetooth?) + LiPo battery - Added by Roger Morris almost 2 years ago
+RE: Designing 3d printed phone cases with integrated usb peripherals (wifi, bluetooth?) + LiPo battery - Added by Roger Morris over 2 years ago

 Here are some photos of an initial design for the case.
 The modified usb otg cable would plug into the phone and be threaded through the upper compartment into the lower compartment to connect to all the circuitry.